p2pfl/p2pfl/docs/source/installation.md

 ## ⚙️ Manual Installation (Advanced)
 If you prefer a fully manual installation or need to customize the setup, follow these steps:

-### 📦 Dependency Overview

-This library supports **P2P Decentralized Federated Learning** with flexibility for different frameworks and backend integrations.
-You can choose dependencies tailored for your project’s needs.
-Below is an overview of the dependency options:

-- **Torch**: For PyTorch-based deep learning models, including support for:

-    - `torch`: Core PyTorch library.
-    - `torchvision`: Tools for computer vision tasks.
-    - `torchmetrics`: Metrics for evaluating models in PyTorch.
-    - `lightning`: PyTorch Lightning, a framework for high-performance training.

-- **TensorFlow**: For TensorFlow-based federated learning setups, including:

-    - `tensorflow`: Core TensorFlow library.
-    - `keras`: High-level API for building and training models in TensorFlow.
-    - `types-tensorflow`: Type annotations for TensorFlow.

-- **Ray**: For distributed computing and orchestration:

-    - `ray`: Framework for scaling distributed applications, useful for coordinating computing resources during training.

 ### 👨🏼‍💻 For users

 To install the library with specific dependencies, you can use one of the following commands: